-A Planet in crisis.
-Earth in intensive care.
-Human-made environmental and social catastrophes are threatening to render the planet uninhabitable.
-The situation is critical, and dominated by the interests of capital. architecture and urbanism are caught up in the crisis.
+A planet in crisis.
+The earth in intensive care.
+Man-made environmental and social catastrophes are threatening to render the planet uninhabitable.
+The situation is critical and, dominated by the interests of capital, architecture and urbanism are caught up in the crisis.
 The exhibition 'Critical Care' shows how architecture and urbanism can contribute to repairing the future and keeping the planet and its inhabitants alive.